Magdalena: Anghel sa Putikan: Development

-Originally created by the network's resident writer and creative consultant, RJ Nuevas, the series is actually based on Filipino Komiks graphic novel, Kukulayan Ko ang Langit (lit.
-I Will Paint the Heaven), which also penned by Nuevas.
 The show began developing early 2012 as part of network's offering for the last quarter of the year.
 Nuevas said that the network's executives want him to create a more realistic, more mature drama.
 Then he thought of his old komiks creation, Kukulayan Ko Ang Langit, which is about a naive provincial girl forced by circumstances to become an escort girl.
 Nuevas doesn't look at this story as merely sexy drama but more of a display of how a woman will face life's challenging situations and fight for her right.
 This series is somewhat an advocacy against human trafficking and promotion of women empowerment.
 "Admit it or not, this is what real life is all about.
 It really happens.
 Compared to some drama series, this one is shockingly realistic," he added.